Payment Systems

 E-Money

 Because of these deficiencies, many businesses have sprung up to provide payment services to satisfy these needs.
-Some have called these special services e-money, because purchases can be made over the Internet, but they differ from credit and debit cards, and other types of electronic payments provided by banks.
+Some have called these special services e-money, because purchases can be made online, but they differ from credit and debit cards, and other types of electronic payments provided by banks.

-PayPal is probably the most successful business that allows people to send money to other people or to merchants without a merchant account with a bank.
+PayPal is a major business that allows people to send money to other people or to merchants without a merchant account with a bank.
 The way PayPal usually works requires that the payer and payee both have accounts at PayPal.
 The money is initially transferred to the PayPal account by debit or credit card or by an ACH debit from the account holder's bank account.
 Each account is designated with an email address.
-So if a person wanted to send money to another person, the payer only needs the email address of the payee, then the payer sends payment instructions to PayPal that includes the amount of the payment and the email address of the payee.
-There is no fee to make payments, but there are fees associated with receiving payments, which makes PayPal unsuitable for micropayments.
+So if a person wanted to send money to another person, the payer only needs the email address of the payee, then the payer sends payment instructions to PayPal that includes the amount of the payment and the email address of the payee: no fee to make payments but fees are charged for receiving payments, which makes PayPal unsuitable for micropayments.

-As it stands now, there are no prominent companies offering micropayments that are widely accepted, although cryptocurrencies, such as Bitcoin, are starting to be used as such.
+Currently, no prominent companies offer micropayments that are widely accepted, although cryptocurrencies, such as Bitcoin, are starting to be used as such.
 However, advancing technology should decrease the cost of using the traditional payment networks, including debit and credit cards, which would obviate the need for a special micropayment network or for cryptocurrencies.

 Bitcoins and Cryptocurrencies Will Never Be Major Currencies

-Another form of payment receiving media attention recently is through the use of Bitcoins or other cryptocurrencies.
+Another form of payment receiving media attention recently is Bitcoins or other cryptocurrencies.
 Some of the main advantages advanced for Bitcoin are that:

 However, some of these advantages touted for Bitcoin result because it is an entirely electronic form of money.
 If the United States dollar or the euro was made entirely electronic, then those currencies could be subdivided indefinitely to allow for micro-payments.
 Most fiat currencies have a lower limit for value because they are represented by coins and paper currency, which cost money to produce.
 Indeed, the US penny and nickel cost more to produce than their fiat value.
 On the other hand, the value of electronic money can be reduced, virtually without limit, to form smaller payments.

-That the supply of Bitcoin is limited is actually a major disadvantage, since the value of Bitcoin varies widely over short spans of time because supply cannot be increased or decreased to meet changing demand.
-The problem with Bitcoin and other cryptocurrencies, or for that matter, any other means of payment, such as gold, where the supply cannot be controlled, is that it cannot satisfy the primary functions of money, as a unit of exchange, as a unit of account and as a store of value.
+That the supply of Bitcoin is limited is actually a major disadvantage since the value of Bitcoin varies widely over short periods because supply cannot be increased or decreased to meet changing demand.
+So, Bitcoin and other cryptocurrencies, or for that matter, any other means of payment, such as gold, where the supply cannot be controlled, cannot satisfy the primary functions of money as a unit of exchange, unit of account, and store of value.

-Although cryptocurrencies can be used as a unit of exchange, it is very risky to do so.
+Using cryptocurrencies as a unit of exchange is very risky.
 Imagine if Walmart or Amazon accepted Bitcoin for payment.
 What would happen to these companies — or any other company — if the value of Bitcoin suddenly dropped to half its value or more, as it has already done?
-In December, 2017, the price of 1 Bitcoin reached almost $20,000.
-Shortly afterwards, near the start of 2018, the price of Bitcoin was less than $9,000 (USD)!
-The pay rate for employees would have to change every single week and prices paid to suppliers, likewise.
+In December 2017, the price of 1 Bitcoin reached almost $20,000.
+Shortly afterward, near the start of 2018, the price of Bitcoin was less than $9,000 (USD)!
+The pay rate for employees would have to change every week and prices paid to suppliers would have to change with every payment.
 This would be a managerial nightmare!

-It cannot serve as a unit of account, because the variation in its value, even within a short time, makes its exchange value for goods and services unpredictable; price comparisons would be impossible because these cryptocurrencies vary in value by the minute, so any prices you would see may be stale, reflecting the value that Bitcoin had at an earlier time.
-Likewise, it cannot serve as a store of value, since it can lose value very quickly, as has already occurred several times with Bitcoin and many times with gold.
-Additionally, using methods common in business and investments, such as calculating present value or future value of projects or investments or even calculating financial risk, becomes impossible.
-Calculating present value or future value is only meaningful if the value of the currency is stable.
+It cannot serve as a unit of account because its varying value, even within a short time, makes its exchange value for goods and services unpredictable; price comparisons would be impossible because these cryptocurrencies vary in value by the minute, so any prices you would see may be stale, reflecting the value that Bitcoin had at an earlier time.
+Likewise, it cannot serve as a store of value since it can lose value very quickly, as has already occurred several times with Bitcoin and many times with gold.
+Additionally, using methods common in business and investments, such as calculating the present value or future value of projects or investments or even calculating financial risk, becomes impossible.
+Calculating present or future value is only meaningful if the currency's value is stable.
 Even though most currencies decrease in value because of inflation, inflation is usually low and predictable, so it is easier to account for inflation.

-Hence, in my opinion, Bitcoin or any other types of money where the supply cannot be controlled will never serve as a major currency, or even as a co-currency.
+Hence, Bitcoin or any other type of money where the supply cannot be controlled will never serve as a major currency or co-currency.
 Instead, Bitcoin will remain as it is, a novelty currency that can be used either as a medium of exchange for those businesses or individuals willing to assume the risk of a widely fluctuating currency or to profit from speculation, where profits are contingent on the greater fool theory.
-Because the intrinsic value of Bitcoin and other cryptocurrencies is 0, that is the price that I believe it will fall to, eventually, although it may take many years.
+Because the intrinsic value of Bitcoin and other cryptocurrencies is 0, that is the price that I believe it will eventually fall to, though it may take many years.

-(I think another factor propping up the prices of cryptocurrencies far beyond their intrinsic value is micro-demand.
+(Another factor propping up the prices of cryptocurrencies far beyond their intrinsic value is micro-demand.
 Because cryptocurrencies can be subdivided into ever smaller amounts, I believe many people are getting these small amounts to experiment with these novel currencies.
-When the demand for these micro-amounts are totaled over the entire global population, the result is significant demand.
-Eventually, people will realize that cryptocurrencies really offer no added value over traditional forms of electronic payments, nor are they spendable at most places, so, it is still my prediction that the value of all cryptocurrencies will drop to their intrinsic value of 0, though it may take years.
+When the demand for these micro-amounts is totaled over the entire global population, the result is significant demand.
+Eventually, people will realize that cryptocurrencies offer no added value over traditional forms of electronic payments, nor are they spendable at most places, so, it is still my prediction that all cryptocurrencies will drop to their intrinsic value of 0, though it may take years.
 Blockchain, of course, has great promise, but this is used only to record transactions.
 Although Bitcoin and other cryptocurrencies depend on blockchain, blockchain does not depend on the cryptocurrencies.)

 Future of Money